zojize/527-presentation/slides.md

 <!--

+- Async Wait is the number one problem
+- making up nearly half of all E2E Flakes
+- break down:
-Async Wait is the number one problem, making up nearly half of all E2E flakes.
-Let's break down what that actually means.
-At its core, it's a simple race condition: our test script is giving the browser commands faster than the browser can keep up.
+- it's a simple race condition
+- test script is giving the browser commands faster than the browser can keep up.

 This single category can be broken down into three more specific types of race conditions.

 [click] [click] [click]

-First, we have Network Resource Loading Imagine your test clicks a button that triggers a `fetch` request to an API to load a list of items.
-Your test script, running at full speed, immediately moves to the next line and asserts that the list contains ten items.
+- Network Resource Loading
+- Imagine your test clicks a button that triggers a `fetch` request to an API to load a list of items.
+- Your test script, immediately moves to the next line and asserts that the list contains ten items.

-But of course, the network request is still pending.
-It hasn't even hit the server yet, let alone returned a response.
-The assertion fails because it's checking for a state that is dependent on a slow, external operation.
+- the network request is still pending, It hasn't even hit the server yet, let alone returned a response
+- The assertion fails because it's checking for a state that is dependent on a slow, external operation.
 This is a race between your test script and the network.

 [click]

+- Resource Rendering
-Second, we have Resource Rendering.
-This one is more subtle.
-In this case, the data might have already returned from the network and be present in the browser's memory, but it's not yet visible or interactable on the screen.
+- In this case, the data might have already returned from the network and be present in the browser's memory

-Think about a modal dialog that fades in with a CSS transition.
-The DOM element for the modal might exist the instant you click the button, but it's not yet visible or stable.
-If your test immediately tries to click a button *inside* that modal, it will fail with an 'element not interactable' error.
-This is a race between your test script and the browser's rendering engine."
+- but it's not yet visible or interactable on the screen.

+- a test script may attempts to click on a button and wait for the button to be displayed instead of the button being clickable.
+- Normally, these descriptions refer to the same event
+- but the modal overlay shown in the UI can block the target button from being clickable.
+- The test can fail intermittently if another element is still above the button
+- such as an element acting as a background shade in a confirmation modal.

 [click]

-Finally, a particularly tricky subset of rendering issues is Animation Timing.
-This happens when an element is technically visible but is still moving.
-A classic example is a notification toast that slides in from the side of the screen.
+- is Animation Timing.
+- This happens when an element is technically visible but is still moving

-Your test might correctly wait for it to be visible, but then immediately try to click its 'close' button.
-If the animation is still in progress, the click might miss or hit the wrong coordinates.
-This problem is even worse in CI environments, where headless browsers often throttle or change how they handle animations, making the timing completely different from what you see on your local machine.

-So, as you can see, this one 'Async Wait' category covers a whole range of timing problems—racing the network, racing the renderer, and racing animations.
-Now, let's look at what this looks like in a real piece of code and, more importantly, how we fix it.
+- if you make assertions about a element's position, size, or appearance while it's mid-animation
+- the test may fail intermittently depending on how fast the animation runs in the current environment.
+- or if you wait for a fixed duration that is sometimes too short for the animation to complete.

 -->